Injecting Insight Into HMOs with Our Annual HMO Survey

 Cigna: While we don’t guarantee a time limit on getting appointments or referrals, we do have appointment accessibility standards and we monitor performance against these standards annually.
 Performance is monitored by analyzing several questions on the annual CAHPS (customer satisfaction) survey and reviewing customer concerns regarding appointment access.

-PacifiCare: Optimally, the specialist referral process should take less than 30 days from referral to appointment.
+UnitedHealthcare: Optimally, the specialist referral process should take less than 30 days from referral to appointment.
 We monitor this standard annually using the Consumer Assessment of Health Plans Survey (CAHPS) member satisfaction survey.
 We adjust our goals by market depending upon past performance and national percentile benchmarks.
-Our standards are as follows: Routine Appointment <30 days, specialist appointment <30 calendar days, and urgent care <24 hours.
+Our standards are as follows: Routine Appointment less than 30 days, specialist appointment less than 30 calendar days, and urgent care less than 24 hours.
 We also have the Express Referrals program that streamlines the referral process.
 A primary care physician (PCP) in a participating Express Referrals provider group may refer a member to a specialist in one of many specialties in their group without prior authorization from the group’s utilization review committee.
 Members pay their normal office visit co-payment for a referral to a specialist.

 Blue Shield of California: No; however, Blue Shield requires that our contracted IPAs and medical groups employ a standard referral processing guideline of 24 hours from the time the necessary information is received.